playfulprogramming/playfulprogramming/content/blog/portals/index.md

 </template>
 ```

-We need this `v-if` in order to ensure that `portalContainerEl` has already been rendered and is ready to project content.
+> We need the `v-if` in this code to ensure that `portalContainerEl` has already been rendered and is ready to project content.

 <!-- tabs:end -->

-// TODO: Write this
+As mentioned previously this is not the most useful example of a portal, because if we are within the same component, we could simply move the elements around freely, with full control over a component.

+Let's move on to application-wide portals, where the story starts to make more sense.